acoppes/unity-gemserk-utilities/Packages/com.gemserk.leopotamecs/Readme.md

 * Database join?

-* ~~Spawn entities while processing?~~
-    - For example, for firing bullets or for spawning enemies.

 * Controllers
   - A way to create custom specific logic for entities.
   - Would be great to have an extensible way of adding custom events, for example, OnDamage(), game could add a system to call that event on all controllers from that entity implementing the OnDamaged interface.